Homemade Corn Dogs

 Tips for Best Results

-Consider the fat you fry in – While most standard frying oils are polyunsaturated fats like canola oil, soybean oil, and the like, and you may use those if you prefer, the best fats for frying are actually animal fats like tallow, duck fat, or even lard.
+Consider the fat you fry in – While most standard frying oils are polyunsaturated fats like canola oil, soybean oil, and the like, and you may use those if you prefer, the best fats for deep frying are actually animal fats like tallow, duck fat, or even lard.
 The flavor of these fats is incredible, they yield a superior texture, plus they are much more stable for frying.

 Do not overmix the batter – You want to treat the batter like you would Pancakes or Muffins, and take care not to overstir the mix.
 You want to stir until any pockets of dry flour have disappeared, but it’s okay if there are a few lumps here or there.
 Overstirring will develop excess gluten and make the batter more dense.